AdryzR/L-Extinction/README.md

 # 🕹️ L'Extinction

 **L'Extinction** is a retro-style first-person shooter inspired by the classic *Wolfenstein 3D*.
-Built from scratch in C including raycasting engine, the game offers fast-paced, immersive gameplay set in a post-apocalyptic world.
+Built from scratch in C, using C-SFML and including raycasting engine, the game offers fast-paced, immersive gameplay set in a post-apocalyptic world.

 > Humanity is on the brink of extinction.
 Alone, surrounded by enemies, your only goal: survive... and uncover the truth.